 - MAQL DDL - The Data Definition Language variant is used to define the logical data model in a project.
 CloudConnect Designer issues MAQL DDL statements when adding or updating a logical data model in the GoodData Platform.
 However, most users do not have direct interactions with this variant.
 See Transform and Load Data Using CloudConnect.

-MAQL DML - In rare cases, you can use the Data Manipulation Language variant of MAQL to add or delete data from a project.
+MAQL DML - In rare cases, you can use the Data Manipulation Language variant of MAQL to delete data from a project.

 You can use MAQL DML to permanently delete data from a project.
 If the DELETE statement is poorly constructed, unexpected cascading deletions may be caused in the project.
 We do not recommend you use this method of data management.
 For more information on removing data from your project, see Deleting Data from a Project.